Lois: Peter, what exactly are you worried is gonna happen because of this?

 Peter: World War V.

-Lois: Peter we've been over this...there has to be a World War III and IV first.
+Peter, we've been over this...there has to be a World War III

-Peter: Oh no-oh no that's the beauty of World War V, Lois.
+Oh no, that's the beauty of World War V, Lois.
 It's so intense it skips over the other two.

 / After the End